gbif/data-blog/content/post/2019-12-05-choose-dataset-types.md

 ![5 questions to choos a dataset type](/post/2019-12-05-choose-dataset-types/which_dataset_type_to_choose_questions.jpg)

 Note that this is a little bit more complex than that when extensions are taken into account.
 For example, checklists can contain occurrences.
-However, I won't dive into the details here as this could be the topic of an other blogpost.
+However, I won't dive into the details here as this could be the topic of another blogpost.

 # Data quality requirements associated with each class